-Microsoft released Outlook yesterday and has surprised everybody with the look and feel and tons of features that has been rolled in.
+Microsoft released Outlook yesterday and has surprised everybody with the look and feel and tons of features that have been rolled in.
 Well we will see that in detail in our upcoming posts, but if you want to grab a .outlook.com email id without removing your existing Live ID or Hotmail account, below is how :

 Everything about Managing Outlook Alias